Meet the Artists

 I majored in art at our local junior college and throughout my career studied under some of the artist that I admired, such as Donny Finley, Dmitry Proshkin, Roger Dale Brown, Greg LaRock and Jason Saunders.

 I became very active in my art business in 1984 while also working in the steel industry.
 I participated in many juried shows and art events.
 In 2006 I opened Craig Reynolds’ Studio and Gallery at which time I became a full time professional artist.
-I believe that being an artist is a never-ending learning process and I continuously experiment with new techniques and design principles.

 North Palm Beach, Florida

 Manon is an award-winning modern impressionist, born and raised in Berlin, Germany, who now resides in Southern Florida, which presents a cornucopia of inspiration for her.
 The effects of light on a subject and the feeling it evokes are of great importance to Manon as she puts down her impressions in interesting patterns, luminous color, and juicy brush strokes in her own distinct style.

 Manon participates in invitational and juried nation-wide plein air events as well as in prestigious juried national shows.
 Her award-winning works are in galleries and private collections on three continents and have been included in publications such as American Art Collector, Plein Air Magazine, Southwest Art Magazine, and Fine Art Connoisseur.
 She has been awarded signature status with the American Society of Marine Artists as well as the National Oil and Acrylics Painters’ Society and has been selected as one of the few exhibiting out-of-state members of the distinguished California Art Club.

 Manon feels strongly about passing on her knowledge in national and international workshops and retreats and is represented by Park Avenue Contemporary Art in Winter Park, FL, and Lost Art Gallery in St. Augustine, Fl.